IvoSteimanis/games_women/README.md

 -	"2023_03_Survey_Wide.dta" includes the merged baseline and follow-up survey data.
 -	"2023_03_Survey_Long.dta" includes the merged baseline and follow-up survey data in a long format to merge them with the intervention data.
 -	"2023_03_Survey&Game_Long.dta” includes the merged survey and intervention data in a long format.
 Our analysis is based on tis final data set.
--	"2023_03_Survey&Game_Wide.dta" includes the merged survey and intervention data in a wide format.
+-	"2023_03_Survey&Game_Wide.dta" includes the merged survey and intervention data in a wide format.<br>
 __02_analysis.do__
 This script estimates regression models in Stata, creates figures and tables, saving them to results/figures and results/tables